With Treatment

 Services provided:

-Department Of Community And Human Services Cas/sud Treatment Services is an inpatient addiction treatment center in Alexandria, VA that is located in the 22314 zip code.
-Department Of Community And Human Services Cas/sud Treatment Services provides methamphetamines detox, inpatient alcohol detoxification and inpatient opioid detox.
-It accommodates adult men, people with trauma and adult women.
+Department Of Community And Human Services Cas/sud Treatment Services is an inpatient substance abuse rehab center in Alexandria, Virginia that is situated in the 22314 zip code.
+Department Of Community And Human Services Cas/sud Treatment Services provides Mentoring/Peer support, Transportation assistance and Early intervention for HIV.
+It provides treatment to men and women.

 Address: 2355 Mill Road, Alexandria, VA 22314 in Alexandria City County